containers/podman-bootc/README.md

 It would be something similar to how you would work with `podman container`.
 May be supporting `--rm` and `-i`.
 - Caching, if the bootc oci image didn't change boot from the disk image with reinstalling it
 - remove installed bootc disk images
+- Serial console support (?) if ssh is not available (instead of injecting a ssh key we should set the user password)
+- If smbios is not available, could be use the EFI partition?